-Knowing these entry points is crucial because they will affect your user flow.
+Knowing these entry points is crucial because it will affect your user flow.
 For example, a user coming to your site by clicking a link in a promotional email is likely to be a recurring customer.
-This user is more interested in availing a specific offer mentioned in the email rather than exploring your site.
+This user is more interested in availing of a specific offer mentioned in the email rather than exploring your site.

 On the other hand, someone coming through organic search or social media promotion is more likely to be a first-time visitor.
 So, they will browse your site for a while and try to find out more about your business before taking any action.
 They will have a longer user flow with several micro-interactions compared to a returning customer.

 2. Avoid Overwhelming Users with Too Much Content

 In their attempt to engage users, UX designers often end up creating user flows that are overflowing with content.
 Unfortunately, this creates the opposite effect.
 Overwhelming content or features is more likely to distract or frustrate users, resulting in an increased bounce rate.

 Whether it is excessive content or UI elements, you need to minimize as many visual distractions as possible.
 They are not only unnecessary but also unattractive.
 So, make sure to remove all the excessive content, graphics, animations, flashy text, and flickering logos.
 In other words, you need to embrace simplicity.

 If possible, go for a minimalist design.
 Most static and service-oriented websites can use a minimalist approach to design simple, yet remarkably attractive user flows for their websites.
 Create site layouts with only the essential elements.
 Use a balanced mix of images, text, and other features that compliment your user flow.